jamzi/devhealth/content/blog/food-scraper/index.md

 I am thankful that I got positive feedback from coworkers, who were then using my app in the following days.

 The first request I got for the scraper was to support another popular restaurant.
-The issue was that this resturant was that it's site was not completely static, but generated a menu dynamically with JavaScript.
+The issue was that this restaurant was that its site was not completely static, but generated a menu dynamically with JavaScript.
 This meant that we cannot just get the page content with an Axios HTTP request, but we needed to load the page in a browser-like environment and wait for the JS to load before getting the HTML content.

 I searched the web for answers to this and found that the Google team released a tool called Puppeteer.
 It's a NodeJS library that allows you to control web browser in a headless environment and it's perfect for running on the server or in the command line.